Hack2Gain/OSX-RAT/README.md

 <br>
 <img src="modules/GUI OSX-RAT.jpg" alt="Hack2Gain" width="250">

-The AndriodRAT is made into a undetectable payload that will run on a remote device without detecton.
-It leaves no trace on the device and cannot be traced back to device containing the client software.
+The AndriodRAT is made into an undetectable payload that will run on a remote device without detecton.
+It leaves no traces on the device and cannot be traced back to person running the software.

 ## This application is maintained and consistently beats all anti-virus software!

 ---------------------------------------------------------------
-##### This software is for permitted remote access to an Andriod device and should not be used illegally.
+##### This tool is for permitted remote access to an AppleOS device and should not be used illegally.
 ###### Telegram @Hack2Gain